BryceMehring/GameEngine/README.md

 ### To create projects:

+#### Open CMakeLists.txt with the CMake GUI to generate projects

-#### Windows: Run `WindowsBuildScript.bat` as an administrator which translates to `cmake -G "visual studio 11" CMakeLists.txt` and also creates the symbolic links
+#### Windows: Run `CreateWinSymLinks.bat` as an administrator to create the symbolic links

 Set GameLauncher as the startup project, and build the solution in Visual Studio 2012.

-#### Linux: `cmake CMakeLists.txt`

-compile: `make`

-To run the game, the command line argument must be set to name of the Game Project that the Game Engine should load first.
+To run a game, the command line argument must be set to name of the Game Project that the Game Engine should load first.

 ==========

-The compiled output will in source in a directory called bin.
+The compiled output will be located in source in a directory called bin.
-An example of a GitHub folder:
+How the github folder should look on windows:

-GameEngine/ - this is the root of the repo
+`GameEngine/ - this is the root of the repo

 glfw/